DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 Traffic is redirected to the [dotnet application](https://github.com/DFE-Digital/complete-conversions-transfers-changes) for the routes specified.

+> **IMPORTANT**
+>
+> As of release 12 (see [version history](https://github.com/DFE-Digital/rsd-frontdoor/blob/main/docs/complete_fd_rules.md#version-history)), the frontdoor configuration will be reversed on develop - test and prod to follow shortly - meaning that the source application will be dotnet, with the redirect target being ruby.

 ## Key

 ✅ - included.
 Hitting this route in ruby app will redirect through front door to dotnet for this environment